StJuan1210/Sim-racing-wheel/README.md

 https://youtu.be/-DbteEQGfMg
 -working video

+The project is based on the arduino xinput library and requires a board like the leonardo.
 The steering wheel uses a gyroscope for steering angle.
 The pedals are from a old sewing machines(these pedals are basically giant potentiometers, so just cut open the wires and link them to arduino). limit switches are there for paddle shifters.